DTCHINA/epic-story-forecast/README.md

 __Regression__ There are two regression lines for the remaining unplanned work.
 The Accepted regression line is a projection based on acceptance rate todate.
 The Planned regression is a projection based on a combination of accepted and future planned work.

+The __Ideal Line__ is a straightline burndown based on the total story points for this epic at the beginning of the timebox.
+It can be adjusted based on a specified number of hardening iterations.

 ![alt text](https://raw.githubusercontent.com/wrackzone/epic-story-forecast/master/doc/screenshot.png)

+In addition there are a number of other visual elements :-

+__Dotted vertical lines__ represent each iteration boundary.

+__Solid vertical lines__ represent PSI Releases.

+The __Planned__ column represents planned story points for that iteration.
+The __Accepted__ column represents story points accepted in that iteration.